theoafactor/messenger/README.md

 ## Messenger
 ### An email and message sender.

-1. Sends email and general message to users
+1. Easily sends emails to users

 2. Add the project